-See the Multiserver Shooter tutorial for a tutorial that demonstrates this functionality.
+See the multiserver zoning tutorial for a tutorial that demonstrates this functionality.

 For more information, see the documentation on Actor handover.

 You can use a Singleton Actor to define a “single source of truth” for operations or data across a game world that uses zoning.
-You can only have one instance of each Singleton Actor per game world.
+You can only have one instance of an entity that represents a Singleton Actor per game world.